‘Tom Clancy’s The Division’ 1.6 Update: Reddit User Finds Dark Zone Leaderboard, Possible PTS Date Hint, And Microtransactions In The Future? [Rumors]

 Microtransaction Buzz Revisited

-There’s also some buzz going around regarding hints at possible future microtransactions.
+Additionally, there’s some buzz going around regarding hints of possible future microtransactions.
 This occurred early last year, too.
 Could Massive also be going the way of free-to-play for year two content in The Division?
 Fans have been busy deciphering or filtering out lines of code in the datamine leak.
-They came across this particular line that could suggest microtransaction possibilities in the future.
+They came across this particular line that could suggest the addition of microtransactions in the future.

-“Unlocks a pack of 1000 Phoenix Credits for use in Tom Clancy’s The Division®.”
+“Unlocks a pack of 1000 Phoenix Credits for use in Tom Clancy’s The Division.”

-So does this mean instead of farming Phoenix Credits the old fashioned way, one could bypass this and just make an online purchase for these credits instead?
+So does this mean that instead of farming Phoenix Credits the old fashioned way, one could bypass this and just make an online purchase for these credits?

 RUMOR: Are these pics of the new DZ Leaderboards?
 Thanks to seb851s for the #datamine https://t.co/9exdpUZ7et #TheDivision pic.twitter.com/Gr6Q3uPuMx